 Ralph del Campo, age 59, has served as Chief Operating Officer and Principal Executive Officer of the Company since February 2010.
-Mr. del Campo previously served as Enzon's Executive Vice President, Technical Operations from April 2005 to February 2010; and Senior Vice President, Technical Operations from October 2002 to April 2005.
-Prior to joining Enzon, Mr. del Campo was Senior Vice President of North America Operations for Elan Corporation, plc from May 2000 to September 2002; Vice President, Technical Operations, at The Liposome Co., from 1994 to 2000; Senior Vice President, Technical Operations, Melville Biologics from 1993 to 1994; Vice President, Facilities & Corporate Administration, Bristol Myers Squibb where he held various other senior operations position from 1977 to 1993.
+Mr. del Campo previously served as Enzon's Executive Vice President, Technical Operations from April 2005 to February 2010; and Senior Vice President, Technical Operations for Corporation, plc from May 2000 to September 2002; Vice President, Technical Operations, at The Liposome Co., from 1994 to 2000; Senior Vice President, Technical Operations, Melville Biologics from 1993 to 1994; Vice President, Facilities & Corporate Administration, Bristol Myers Squibb where he held various other senior operations position from 1977 to 1993.
 He was employed by Schering Plough from 1974 to 1977.